• Skip to primary navigation

 No, there's no need to bake your puff pastry before adding the filling.
 All of the ingredients are assembled and baked in the oven at the same time.

-Be careful filling your turnovers - a little filling goes a long way.
+Take extra care not to overfill the turnovers and pinch the edges closed before baking.
+A little filling goes a long way.
 With the measurements listed below, your turnovers should be perfectly filled with no spillover.

 Recommended